 The exact cause of Legg-Calve-Perthes disease is unknown.
 However, certain risk factors can increase the chances of developing Legg-Calve-Perthes disease.
-These are:
+Those with the highest risk:

-Call your child’s pediatrician or an orthopedic surgeon immediately if you notice symptoms of Legg-Calve-Perthes in your child.
+Call your child’s pediatrician or an orthopedic surgeon immediately if you notice symptoms of Legg-Calve-Perthes disease in your child.
 A physical exam can determine the range of motion within the hip and thigh.
-However, further testing is required to confirm Legg-Calve-Perthes disease.
+However, further testing is necessary to confirm Legg-Calve-Perthes disease.
 These tests can include bone scans, MRI, and X-rays.

-These three imaging tests are often used together to help your doctor see the damage within the bone and tissues of the affected area.
-Once your doctor makes a diagnosis, he or she will likely order periodic X-rays to monitor the progression of the disease.
-Such images can also be used to determine the effectiveness of treatment.
+Doctors often use these three imaging tests together to look for damage to the bone and tissues of the affected area.
+If your doctor diagnoses your child with this condition, they’ll likely order periodic X-rays to monitor the progression of the disease.
+These images can also help your doctor determine the effectiveness of the treatment.

-Treatment for Legg-Calve-Perthes disease depends on the extent of the bone damage.
+The treatment for Legg-Calve-Perthes disease depends on the extent of the bone damage.
 Physical therapy is the preferred course of treatment.
-Therapy exercises help relieve pain and decrease the chances of further damage within the bone.
-According to the Mayo Clinic, children under 7 years respond best to physical therapy because their conditions generally aren’t as extensive.
-(Mayo Clinic , 2012).
+Therapy exercises help relieve pain and decrease the chances of further damage to the bone.
+According to the Mayo Clinic, children under 6 years respond best to physical therapy because their conditions generally aren’t as extensive.

 Physical therapy methods may include:

-Your doctor may recommend surgery if the damage to your child’s femur doesn’t improve.
-The older your child is, the more likely he or she will need surgery.
+Your child’s doctor may recommend surgery if the damage to your child’s femur doesn’t improve.
+The older your child is, the more likely it is they’ll need surgery.
 There are several types of surgery that can help improve Legg-Calve-Perthes disease.
-Some procedures remove particles that restrict joint movement, while other surgeries mold entire portions of the femur.
-Your child’s surgeon can also move the hip and femur may also be moved so they are better aligned.
+Some procedures involve removing particles that restrict joint movement.
+Other surgeries involve molding entire portions of the femur.
+Your child’s surgeon can also move the hip and femur to improve their alignment.

-Home care may be used in conjunction with medical treatment.
-Light stretches can improve pain within the hip and leg, and your child may also use heat pads or ice packs.
-Your doctor might recommend over-the-counter pain relievers like ibuprofen to relieve discomfort.
+Home care used along with medical treatment can be helpful.
+Light stretches can improve pain in the hip and leg, and your child may also use heat pads or ice packs.
+Your child’s doctor might recommend over-the-counter pain relievers like ibuprofen to relieve discomfort.

 Exercise is important for your child’s recovery and overall well-being.
-However, your doctor may have him or her refrain from high-intensity workouts.
+However, your doctor may recommend that they refrain from high-intensity workouts.
 Exercises that include running and jumping generally aren’t recommended because they can put added stress on the hip and thighs.

 However, early intervention will help treat Legg-Calve-Perthes disease and can also minimize the effects of future joint conditions in the hip.
 According to the American Academy of Orthopaedic Surgeons, the general outlook for most children with Legg-Calve-Perthes disease is good.
 Within two years of treatment, most children recover and return to normal activities.